The Animal Mind: Philosophical Perspectives on Animal Cognition

 Intended Audience

-Who is this Animal Mind Course for?
+Who is this Animal Mind: Philosophical Perspectives on Animal Cognition course for?

 Course venue